Vietnam.vn - Nền tảng quảng bá Việt Nam

 “Water higher than a six-story building swept through the area like a tsunami,” former Libyan health minister Reida El Oakley said on September 13.
 The flash floods have killed more than 5,300 people in the area.
 Officials fear the death toll could rise rapidly, as many victims remain missing.

-"Floodwaters up to 7 metres high swept buildings and infrastructure into the sea," Fridez said, adding that it could take Libyans "months, even years, to recover from this disaster".
+"Floodwaters up to 7 meters high swept buildings and infrastructure into the sea," Fridez said, adding that it could take Libyans "months, even years, to recover from this disaster."

-The ICRC said access to areas devastated by the flash floods remained a major challenge because of destroyed roads.
-The ICRC support team distributed around 6,000 body bags to forensic teams in Benghazi to “process the bodies”.
+The ICRC said access to areas devastated by flash floods remained a major challenge because of destroyed roads.
+The ICRC support team distributed around 6,000 body bags to forensic teams in Benghazi to “dispose of the bodies”.

-An area in Derna, Libya, washed away by floodwaters in this photo taken on September 13.
+An area in Derna city, Libya, washed away by floodwaters in this photo taken on September 13.
 Photo: AFP

 Libyan Khaled Al-Shuwaihed said the situation in Derna was "catastrophic".